This week we asked our bloggers what they had learned from spiritual practices and disciples. This is how they responded.

 As part of the project that I recently completed for my Doctor of Ministry degree from Pittsburgh Theological Seminary, I surveyed 70-plus churches and pastors in my presbytery to first determine which churches were considered “growing” and further to discover what characteristics, traits and practices the pastors of the growing churches had in common.

-One of the interesting insights I discovered in my research is that 84 percent of pastors of growing churches engaged in daily Bible reading, devotions and prayer – as opposed to 44% of pastors of churches that were deemed “not growing.”
+One of the interesting insights I discovered in my research is that 84 percent of pastors of growing churches engaged in daily Bible reading, devotions and prayer – as opposed to 44 percent of pastors of churches that were deemed “not growing.”
 This same 2:1 ratio held firm when it came to daily journaling and reflecting.

 Granted, paying attention to spiritual disciplines was just one aspect of what pastors of growing churches have in common, but it’s a significant one, to be sure.
 You might say that all of the other characteristics and traits follow it.
 So, if you want to grow your church, perhaps making time for daily personal prayer, Bible reading and devotions is the first and most important step.